 Goodwill and fair value adjustments arising on the acquisition of a foreign entity are treated as assets and liabilities of the foreign entity and translated at the closing rate.
-Exchange differences arising are recognised in other comprehensive income.
+Exchange differences arising are recognised in other comprehensive a.
+Current income tax